MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/07-CreateRetailImage.md

      (or) newAppxPkg "C:\Users\jadali\Desktop\HelloWorld\CS\AppPackages\HelloWorld_1.0.0.0_ARM_Debug.appx" fga Appx.HelloWorldApp
   ```

-> [!NOTE]
-> Please use the `-SkipCert` parameter if you have more than one application that is signed with the same certificate.
-This will ensure that the certificate is not added more than once to the image (which can cause verification problems when booting up the device).

 ## Creating a Package for Including your Retail Certificate
 If you have more than one application that you signed with the same certificate, you need to create a dedicated .CAB file that contains only your retail certificate file.
 Including this in your retail image *once* (instead of in each application CAB file) ensures that Windows IoT Core properly installs your retail certificate on your device.